MAJ Ed Rouse (Ret.) and SGM Herbert A. Friedman (Ret.)

 Spring in the Fatherland is a good time for the Hoi Chanh to return to the right cause.

 I have written 32 articles on the leaflets of the Vietnam War.
 I dont think we need to go into any great detail in this section.
-I will select one leaflet that I know to be a 7th PSYOP Group leaflet and ask that the reader consider it an example of all their work.
+I will select a few leaflets that I know to be a 7th PSYOP Group leaflet and ask that the reader consider it an example of all their work.

 5 Flag Safe Conduct Pass Leaflet